When it comes to your skincare regime, avoiding acidic ingredients would seem like the most rational thing to do.

 The Skin Nerd recommends scouting salicylic acids as an ingredient in your cleanser.
 Products such as IMAGE Clear Cell Clarifying Gel Cleanser and Mario Badescu Acne Facial Cleanser are perfect examples.

-For those prone to dry skin, and dread the somewhat weather stricken version of their skin the winter initiates, hyaluronic acid will transform the skin to its former hydrated self.
+For those prone to dry skin, and dread the dehydrated version of their skin the winter initiates, hyaluronic acid will transform the skin to its former hydrated self.

-Hyaluronic acid is most effective at bringing moisture to the surface of your skin, by drawing and holding water in (our skin is made up by 64% water according to Forefront Dermatology).
+Hyaluronic acid is most effective at bringing moisture to the surface of your skin, by drawing and holding water in (our skin is made up by 64 per cent water according to Forefront Dermatology).

 Hyaluronic acid is so effective at locking moisture into your face, you most likely won’t need to use it in more than one product in your routine, according to Dr Kavita Mariwalla, founder of Mariwalla Dermatology.

 Dr Mariwalla also added that hyaluronic acid will make your skin appear younger and more dewy, because of its ability to improve skin elasticity.

 This acid is most effective in serums and moisturisers, with Pestle and Mortar Pure Hyaluronic Serum soaring in good reviews.
 The Ordinary Hyaluronic Acid 2% + B5 is equally successful on the market with their highly affordable price range.